-In our experiments, we use a VGG-16 network~\cite{simonyan2014very}, pre-trained on ImageNet~\cite{ILSVRC15}, as the backbone network for training a Single Shot Multbox Detector (SSD)~\cite{liu2016ssd} to extract frame-level representations and generate action localization jointly.
-The SSD network is trained on MS-COCO with input re-sizes to $512\times 512$.
+\textbf{Implementation Details.} In our experiments, we use a VGG-16 network~\cite{simonyan2014very}, pre-trained on ImageNet~\cite{ILSVRC15}, as the backbone network for training a Single Shot Multbox Detector (SSD)~\cite{liu2016ssd} to extract frame-level representations and generate localization proposals.
+The SSD is trained on MS-COCO with input re-sizes to $512\times 512$.
 We use the output of the max-pooling layer after the fifth convolutional layer as $f^S_t$.
-We use the SSD as a class-agnostic region proposal network by taking the bounding box proposals without using any predicted classes or associated probabilities.
+We use the SSD as a class-agnostic region proposal network by taking the bounding box proposals without any predicted classes or associated probabilities.
 The number of layers $\ell$ in the hierarchical prediction network (in Section~\ref{sec:event-centric-percep}) as $3$ and set the dimensions of the hidden state at each layer to $512$.
-We use the vanilla LSTM as proposed in ~\cite{hochreiter1997long}, with each spatial ``grid'' fed in sequentially for prediction.
 We set the number of attention grids $K=5$ and the number of localization per frame $N=10$ (Section~\ref{sec:localization}).
-We train with the adaptive learning mechanism proposed in ~\cite{Aakur_2019_CVPR}, with the initial learning rate set to be $1\times10^{-10}$ and scaling factors $\Delta^{-}_{t}$ and $\Delta^{+}_{t}$ as $1\times10^{-1}$ and $1\times10^{-2}$, respectively.
-The network was trained for $1$ epoch.
-We use the same hyperparameters for \textit{all} experiments.
+We train with adaptive learning~\cite{Aakur_2019_CVPR}, with an initial learning rate of $1\times10^{-10}$ and scaling factors $\Delta^{-}_{t}=0.1$ and $\Delta^{+}_{t}=0.01$.